kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 - **Some Capabilities**:
   The Linux kernel takes into consideration the user namespace a process is running in while performing the capabilities check.
-There are some capabilities that are only available in the root (host) user namespace such as `CAP_SYS_TIME`, `CAP_SYS_MODULE` & `CAP_MKNOD`.
+There are some capabilities that are only available in the initial (host) user namespace such as `CAP_SYS_TIME`, `CAP_SYS_MODULE` & `CAP_MKNOD`.

   If a pod is given one of those capabilities it will still be deployed, but the